canonical/ubuntu-pro-client/docs/references/support_matrix.md

-# Support Matrix for the client
+# Support matrix for the Ubuntu Pro Client

 Ubuntu Pro services are only available on Ubuntu Long Term Support (LTS) releases.

-On interim Ubuntu releases, `pro status` will report most of the services as 'n/a' and disallow enabling those services.
+On interim Ubuntu releases, `pro status` will report most of the services as "n/a" (not applicable), and disallow enabling those services.

-Below is a list of platforms and releases ubuntu-advantage-tools supports
+Here is a list of platforms and releases that `ubuntu-advantage-tools` supports.

 | Ubuntu Release | Build Architectures                                | Support Level              |
 | -------------- | -------------------------------------------------- | -------------------------- |